website lm logo figtree 2048x327

 The Senate has rejected proposals to extend enhanced Obamacare subsidies, meaning the expanded ACA tax credits will end on January 1.
 Millions of marketplace enrollees will face higher premiums as the system returns to the original Affordable Care Act formula.

-The U.S. Senate has voted against two separate plans today (December 11, 2025) to extend the enhanced tax credits used to lower monthly costs under Obamacare.
+The U.S. Senate voted on December 11, 2025, against two separate plans to extend the enhanced tax credits used to lower monthly costs under Obamacare.
 Lawmakers considered a Democratic extension bill and a Republican alternative but advanced neither.

 With no agreement in place, the temporary subsidy increases created during the pandemic will end on January 1.
 This change affects every consumer who buys ACA marketplace coverage and every insurer that files rates for 2026 plans.
 Regulators and carriers must now shift back to the pre-2021 subsidy structure.